 Services take place each Sunday morning in RVUUF’s Great Hall.
 Gathering music begins at 10:25 a.m. and the service starts at 10:30 a.m.
 If you’d like to begin Sunday fellowship early, consider joining a 25-year UU breakfast tradition at a restaurant on Ashland’s Plaza.
 The group currently meets at Greenleaf, 49 N. Main St. in Ashland, and usually sits upstairs.
 Arrival is between 8:45 and 9 a.m.

 The RVUUF Choir uplifts the congregation with its voices, and new members are welcome.
 Our Religious Explorations program for children and youth is offered each Sunday during the service, including nursery care for toddlers and infants.
 Afterwards we offer coffee and tea with social time, allowing you to meet and greet each other as we build Beloved Community together.

 March 26: Keepers of the Flame

-Joan Dean, stewardship chairperson, joined by Rev. Nan L. White and the Choir, will introduce the theme for Stewardship, “Keepers of the Flame,” as a kick off to the pledge drive for the 2017-2018 fiscal year.
+Joan Dean, stewardship chairperson, joined by Rev. Nan L. White and the Choir, will introduce the theme for Stewardship, “Keeping the Flame Alive,” as a kick off to the pledge drive for the 2017-2018 fiscal year.